yashgaur512/CRUDassignment/README.md

 This project does basic CRUD operations using spring Boot and PostgreSQL.

-\nUser can Create an Appointment
+<br>User can Create an Appointment
-\nUser can get all Appointments
+<br>User can get all Appointments
-\nUser can get a specific Appointment using id
+<br>User can get a specific Appointment using id
-\nUser can delete the Appointment
+<br>User can delete the Appointment
-\nUser can update the Appointment (start time and end time)
+<br>User can update the Appointment (start time and end time)